C4lme/token-nft-stealer/ReadME.md

 # ⚠️ You need to host it on a real website for it to work!
-For help contact me on telegram @CCalme
+For help contact me on telegram https://t.me/CCalme

 ## 🖼️ NFT Stealer / Drainer Template